 Well, it did, up to a degree.
-But, the brushes would get clogged with cat hair and they needed a lot of unwinding and picking at to get that hair out.
-Mind you, I had a Maine Coon cat with long hair, and those cats are big, and the hair is extensive.
+Unfortunately, the brushes would get clogged with cat hair and they needed a lot of unwinding and picking at to get that hair out.
+Mind you, I had a Maine Coon cat with long hair, and those cats are big, and the hair is long.
 Still, it was just one cat.
 I can’t imagine how a household with more than one cat or big dogs would get on with this product.

 Also, the battery life was not good.
-The battery eventually died, and, rather than going through the hassle of replacing the battery on a Roomba vacuum that was not as maintenance-free as I’d hoped, I gave that Roomba robot vacuum cleaner away to a friend.
+The battery eventually died, and rather than going through the hassle of replacing the battery on a Roomba vacuum I gave it away to a friend.

-Because of these problems with the Roomba, and its high cost, I did not choose to reinvest in one of these machines for many years – until now.
+Because of those problems with it, and its high cost, I did not choose to reinvest in one of these machines for many years – until now.

 Why the Roomba 800 Series is Better

-All of the problems I mentioned above are why iRobot, the company that makes Roombas, has done a lot of technology work to upgrade its robotic vacuums.
-This is good news for you, the consumer.
+All of the problems I mentioned above are why iRobot—the company that makes Roombas— has done a lot of technology work to upgrade its robotic vacuums.
+That’s is good news for you, the consumer.

-The Roomba 860 is simply vastly superior to those early Roomba “pet edition” vacuum cleaners.
+The Roomba 860 is vastly superior to those early Roomba “pet edition” vacuum cleaners.
 Here are a few reasons why:

-I am absolutely thrilled to say that the number one issue I had with my early Roomba, which was the pet hair (and mine) tangling in the brushes, is now (mostly) fixed – or at least, vastly improved.
-The Roomba’s Tangle-Free Extractors are designed to make it a lot easier to clean your vacuum brushes, without feeling like you need a huge bowie knife or a buzz saw to get through the wound hair.
+I am absolutely thrilled to say that the number one issue I had with my first Roomba, was the pet hair tangling in the brushes, and it’s vastly improved.
+The Roomba’s Tangle-Free Extractors are designed to make it easier to clean your vacuum brushes, without feeling like you need a huge bowie knife to get through the hair.